NewGaea/proto-atrusian/noun_complex.md

 ## Articles

-Proto-Atrusian has three articles -- the definite and indefinite are familiar to most English speakers, but the third article is a conjunct article, meaning that it refers to a sequence of things as one.
+Proto-Atrusian has three articles -- the definite and indefinite are likely familiar to most English speakers, but the third article is a conjunct article, meaning that it refers to a sequence of things as one.

+Articles do not inflect for number, only case.

 ### Definite